Static vs Dynamic Website – What’s The Key Difference?

 It is crucial to remember that while dynamic websites have these drawbacks, they also have several benefits, including interaction, personalized content, and simple content administration.
 The decision between dynamic and static websites depends on the needs and factors of each project.

-Static vs Dynamic Website:
+Static vs Dynamic Website

 Static and dynamic websites differ in many ways, including content, functionality, creation process, and maintenance.
 Here are the key differences between these websites: